All Episodes

 But at the same time, there are a lot of primary elections yet to happen.

-New Jersey, Pennsylvania, uh, Maryland, not to mention California.
+New Jersey, Pennsylvania, Maryland, not to mention California.

-But next Tuesday, we're gonna have a New York primary, and we're gonna hard have hard cold results.
+But next Tuesday, we're going to have a New York primary, and we're going to have hard, cold results.

-And those hard cold results are gonna wipe out everything going on right now and change everybody's focus, and the perception is gonna be all different.
+And those hard, cold results are going to wipe out everything going on right now and change everybody's focus.

 It's a seesaw.